googlefonts/variable-components-spec/variable-components-spec.md

 ## What are Variable Components?

 TrueType has had the capability to form composite glyphs since its inception.
 A composite glyph references other glyphs as “components”.
 This is a simple way to save data storage, for glyphs that can be composed of other glyphs, such as diacritics.
 Components can be arbitrarily positioned in the composite glyph, and can be scaled and rotated and skewed if needed.

-“Variable Components”, as described in this document, add further parameters to customize their appearance in the composite glyph.
+“Variable Components”, as described in this document, add further parameters to “customize their appearance in the composite glyph.

 With OpenType 1.8, “variations” were added to the format, allowing for live interpolation between (say) Regular and Bold.
-These variations are global to the font: they are controlled by the user for the font as a whole.
+These variations are global to the
+font: they are controlled by the user for the font as a whole.
 Such a font is no longer static, and the end user can navigate a design space along dimensions (axes) defined by the font.
 The chosen variation is called the design space location, as a set of coordinates in the design space.

-“Variable Components” add the possibility to place a variable glyph in a composite glyph, specifying the interpolation settings (the design space location) for that single occurrence.
-A single glyph may define its own design space, for composites to use as they see fit.
+“Variable Components” add the possibility to place a variable glyph in a “composite glyph, specifying the interpolation settings (the design space “location) for that single occurrence.
+A single glyph may define its own design “space, for composites to use as they see fit.

 ## Use cases

 Some design tools already implement a methodology like Variable Components (for example “Smart Components” in Glyphs.app).
 Users find it often a more efficient way to design certain glyphs.
 Upon export as TTF, such components have to be converted to traditional outlines.

 However, a lot of space could be saved if the Variable Component information would be stored in the font, instead of traditional outlines: a component reference will typically take up less space than a discrete outline.

 This is especially true for CJK fonts, which tend to contain very large numbers of glyphs, many of which can be composed of variations of more basic glyphs.

 More generally, fonts often contain glyphs that can be seen as variations of regular glyphs, for example superior and inferior numerals and small caps.
 It can be beneficial to represent these variations as local instances using Variable Components.

 ## Proposal overview